What opportunities are unique to the Honors College?

 We have grants for study abroad and research available to all students in the Honors College.
-Out of state students admitted in May, who have no university scholarship support, may be eligible to apply for the South Carolina College Scholarship before June 1st.
+Out of state students admitted in May, who have no university scholarship support, may be eligible to apply for the South Carolina College Scholarship.
 Applications received before admissions decisions are made will not be processed.
 No late applications will be accepted.
 As a transfer student, you will not be eligible for new USC Scholarships.

 What are the expectations for me as a transfer student?

 Students who transfer into the SCHC are expected to complete the honors curriculum as outlined in the handbook.
 This is a rigorous curriculum of 45 credit hours and includes an “honors core” of an Honors English, History of Civilization, Humanities, Social/Behavioral Science, Natural Science (with a lab), and Analysis, which frequently align with Carolina Core.
 The Beyond-the-Classroom component and Thesis are also significant aspects of our curriculum.

 Will I be able to complete the honors curriculum?

 While the curriculum requirements may look complicated, our transfer students don’t have a problem graduation.
 We offer over 4,000 seats in honors classes per semester, so you can typically find something that helps you work towards your major progression.
 Additionally, your Honors advisor will work with you to get you graduated on time.

 I know that in the Handbook that it states that there are courses required to graduate with Honors.
 If I transfer over to the Honors College as a sophomore, there are already courses I have taken.
 For example, it states that you are required to have an Honors course in English.
 However, I have already taken ENGL 101 (AP) and ENGL 102 at USC, but they were not Honors courses.
 Will I have to redo those courses?